umutozge/theoretical-linguistics/README.md

 ### Assistance and support

-* Please get in contact with the instructor for any assistance or support you may require for participating in this course.
+* Please get in contact with the instructor for any assistance you may require for participating in this course.

 ### License
 The textual content of this course is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/), and the accompanying source code is licensed under the [MIT license](http://opensource.org/licenses/mit-license.php).